 The world Adrian Hall lives in now, with the help of a caretaker, is Van, Texas.
 It’s the tiny town 80 miles east of Dallas where Hall grew up on a farm during the Depression.
 Since coming back here, he’s sold his family’s big, old home and lives nearby in a suburban-style brick house.
 It’s packed with theater memorabilia.
 The walls are covered with posters and photos.

 “And I guess that must be John Morrison,” Hall says, peering at a photo of a former Theater Center company member.
 “And that’s Nance,” he says, pointing near Morrison to Nance Williamson, another DTC ensemble actor.”
-So this must be in Seattle.”
+So I think this was in Seattle.”

 In his home, the shelves and tables are thick with awards and books and playscripts: Hall is a theater legend.
 He’s the only person to run two major theaters simultaneously, the Theater Center and Trinity Repertory, which he founded in 1964.
 (For context: The Dallas Theater Center itself was founded only three years earlier.
 So Hall goes back that far in the resident theater movement.)